Kenichi Tago: Asian Junior Championships

-BWF Superseries
+BWF Super Series

-The BWF Superseries, launched on 14 December 2006 and implemented in 2007, was a series of elite badminton tournaments, sanctioned by Badminton World Federation (BWF).
-BWF Superseries had two level such as Superseries and Superseries Premier.
-A season of Superseries featured twelve tournaments around the world, which introduced since 2011, with successful players invited to the Superseries Finals held at the year end.
+The BWF Super Series, launched on 14 December 2006 and implemented in 2007, was a series of elite badminton tournaments, sanctioned by Badminton World Federation (BWF).
+BWF Super Series had two level such as Super Series and Super Series Premier.
+A season of the Super Series featured a total of twelve tournaments around the world since the 2011 season, with successful players invited to the Super Series Finals held at the year end.